browserengineering/book/book/html.md

 Exercises
 =========

-*Comments:* Update the HTML lexer to support comments.
+4-1 *Comments*.
+Update the HTML lexer to support comments.
 Comments in HTML begin with `<!--` and end with `-->`.
 However, comments aren't the same as tags: they can contain any text, including left and right angle brackets.
 The lexer should skip comments, not generating any token at all.
 Check: is `<!-->` a comment, or does it just start one?

-*Paragraphs:* It's not clear what it would mean for one paragraph to contain another.
+4-2 *Paragraphs*.
+It's not clear what it would mean for one paragraph to contain another.
 Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another; real browsers do this too.
 Do the same for `<li>` elements, but make sure nested lists are still possible.

-*Scripts:* JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean less-than.
+4-3 *Scripts*.
+JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean less-than.
 Modify your lexer so that the contents of `<script>` tags are treated specially: no tags are allowed inside `<script>`, except the `</script>` close tag.[^or-space]